ciklum-digital/internship-2.0/docs/pages/finaltask.md

 ## Objectives
 - Create a JS Band Store application.
 Which includes next functionality:
-    - User can log in with email and password;
+    - User can log in with username;
     - Browse books catalog;
     - Search book by **title**;
     - Filter book by **price** (dropdown options: 0 < price < 25, 25 < price < 50, price > 50);